 In Process (selection)

 Trimbach, David J. & Gaydos, Joe.
-Salish Sea Survey: An Examination of the Role of Geographic Literacy and Place Names in Transboundary Coastal Management, for Coastal Management, in process (2020).
+Salish Sea Survey: An Examination of the Role of Geographic Literacy and Place Names in Conservation, for Society & Natural Resources, in process (2020).

 Trimbach, David J. & Biedenweg, Kelly.
-Connecting Communities with Coastlines through Cognitive Mapping in Puget Sound, for The Professional Geographer, in process (2020).
+Sensing Liminal Landscapes: Exploring Sense of Place along Puget Sound’s Shoreline, for The Professional Geographer, in process (2020).

 Trimbach, David J., Beidenweg, Kelly, & Fleming, Whitney.
 Integrating Social Science at Multiple Environmental Planning Scales in Puget Sound Recovery, in process (2020).